-Bob Brock Softball Camps and Tournaments
+Bob Brock Softball Camps

 On April 18, 2012, in a Sam Houston road doubleheader victory, Bearkat head softball coach Bob Brock reached a career milestone as the 15th head coach in NCAA Division I softball history to amass 1,000 victories.